homenc/HElib/examples/BGV_country_db_lookup/README.md

 Next we use the previously calculated results of the FLT operation and minus this value from `1`.
 This value of `1` can be in the clear as any operation between a ciphertext and a plaintext results in a ciphertext.
-This has the affect of mapping any non-zero value to zero and zero to one.
+This has the effect of mapping any non-zero value to zero and zero to one.
 Thus we obtain the masks that we require from the comparison algorithm.
 Consider the 3rd entry of the database matched the query then applying `f(x)` to the differences would produce the results as shown below.